 In early 1931, Pauling released a paper detailing six rules, later known as “Pauling’s Rules,” that dictated the basic principles governing the molecular structure of any given molecule.
 He presented his findings in the simplest language possible, avoiding complex mathematics in order to make the concepts accessible to his fellow chemists.
 This paper, of course, was titled “The Nature of the Chemical Bond” and would serve as the basis for his immensely popular textbook of the same name.

 In 1954 Pauling won the Nobel Prize in Chemistry “For research into the nature of the chemical bond and its application to the elucidation of complex substances.”
 The award was granted in recognition of the work that began during his first trip to Europe and blossomed in the decade that followed.
 Pauling’s innovative application of quantum mechanics had resulted in his receipt of the highest possible scientific honor and the subsequent worldwide recognition of his talents.

-Learn more about this story by clicking on the video link below, or by visiting the website “Linus Pauling and the Nature of the Chemical Bond: A Documentary History.”
+Learn more about this story by visiting the website “Linus Pauling and the Nature of the Chemical Bond: A Documentary History.”

 Filed under: Documentary History Websites, Nature of the Chemical Bond | Tagged: Fritz London, John C. Slater, Linus Pauling, Nobel Chemistry Prize, Pauli Exclusion Principle, quantum mechanics, Schrodinger Wave Equation, structural chemistry, Walter Heitler |